bfansports/CloudTranscode/README.md

 - Will accept arbitrary workflow, described in JSON.
 - Will scale and be resilient to failure.

-We will also create a Docker image of all components for easy deployment in your infra.
+We will also create Docker images of all components for easy deployment.

 # Updates [01/19/2015]:
 We are back.